Private Preview

 • Speed changes that meant stopping the machine and reaching for tools.

-The Raptor began with a simple question: the agronomic benefits of stripper harvesting shouldn't come with unnecessary compromises.
+The Raptor began with a simple question: why had those compromises become accepted as part of stripper harvesting?

 What stripper harvesting delivers.